phalcon/documentation/docs/encryption-security.md

 ```

 ## Dependency Injection
 If you use the [Phalcon\Di\FactoryDefault][factorydefault] container, the [Phalcon\Encryption\Security][security] is already registered for you.
 However, you might want to override the default registration in order to set your own `workFactor()`.
-Alternatively if you are not using the [Phalcon\Di\FactoryDefault][factorydefault] and instead are using the [Phalcon\Di\Di][di] the registration is the same.
-By doing so, you will be able to access your configuration object from controllers, models, views and any component that implements `Injectable`.
+Alternatively, if you are not using the [Phalcon\Di\FactoryDefault][factorydefault] and instead are using the [Phalcon\Di\Di][di] the registration is the same.
+By doing so, you will be able to access your configuration object from controllers, models, views, and any component that implements `Injectable`.

 An example of the registration of the service as well as accessing it is below: